What are triglycerides?

-Factors that can raise your triglyceride level include
+Factors that can raise your triglyceride level include:

-- Being overweight
+- Being overweight or having obesity

 - Excessive alcohol use

-- Certain diseases and medicines
+- Certain medicines

 - Some genetic disorders